-This covering report will provide an overview of Hywel Dda University Health Board (HDdUHB) performance against the priorities we set ourselves for 2021/2022 regarding organ donation.
-A more detailed report is attached, together with an action plan.
+This SBAR will provide an overview of Hywel Dda University Health Board's performance against the priorities we set ourselves for March 2022 - April 2023 regarding organ donation.
+The detailed report is attached, together with an action plan for 2023/24.

-The Board is asked to note the performance against these for 2021/2022 and the action plan for 2022/2023.
+The Board is asked to note the performance against priorities for 2022/23 and the action plan for 2023/2024.